Descriptive Reference

 Because these forms are nouns, they combine with the same alignment and relational morphology as other nouns:

 The choice of referential noun is therefore meaningful.
-It does not merely identify a grammatical person; it also frames the speaker's relation to the event.
+It identifies a grammatical person and frames the speaker's relation to the event.

 2. Subject Marking